anshium/3d-recon-pose-estimation-monocular-rgb/README.md

 ## Overview

-This repository contains a comprehensive pipeline for real-time **3D reconstruction** and **nearest 6 Degrees of Freedom (6DOF) pose estimation** from monocular RGB-D video data.
+This repository contains a comprehensive pipeline for real-time **3D reconstruction** and **nearest 6 Degrees of Freedom (6DOF) pose estimation** from monocular RGB video data.
 The approach integrates various computer vision and robotics techniques to deliver accurate pose estimation, which is essential for applications in augmented reality, robotics, and autonomous systems.

 - Real-time 3D model construction using **Truncated Signed Distance Function (TSDF)** fusion.
 - Accurate estimation of the object’s **6DOF pose**.